Skip to content

 )

-return _MY_EXECUTOR.execute(circuit, arguments)
+return execute_qnn(quantum_program, arguments)

-# Here we post process the result, returning a dict
+# Post-process the result, returning a dict:

 # Note: this function assumes that we only care about